Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Convex robust multiobjective optimization

 A comparison between Figures~\ref{fig-re} and~\ref{fig-che} shows that there are robust efficient solutions that are not convex hull efficient.
-The following example strengthens this result to convex problems. \begin{example} \emph{There are convex robust multiobjective problems with robust efficient solutions that are not convex hull efficient.} To see this, we consider the robust multiobjective problem~\eqref{problem-1} from Example~\ref{ex-rob-is-not-optimal-to-convex}.
-The solution $x = 0$ is robust efficient because there exists no feasible $x$ such that
+The following example strengthens this result to convex problems. \begin{example} \emph{There are uncertain convex multiobjective problems with robust efficient solutions that are not convex hull efficient.} To see this, we consider the problem~\eqref{problem-1} from Example~\ref{ex-rob-is-not-optimal-to-convex}.
+The solution \hbox{$x = 0$} is robust efficient because there exists no feasible $x$ such that

-The solution $x=1$, however, satisfies
+The solution \hbox{$x=1$}, however, satisfies

-which shows that $x=0$ is not convex hull efficient. \end{example}
+which shows that \hbox{$x=0$} is not convex hull efficient. \end{example}

-However, there are also situations in which convex hull efficiency and robust efficiency coincide: \begin{example} \emph{Under some conditions, the robust efficient solutions and the set of convex hull efficient solutions coincide.} This can be exemplified by any of the following conditions: \begin{itemize} \item[(a)] $n=1$, \item[(b)] $\S$ is a singleton set, \item[(c)] $f$ is a linear function of $s$ and $\S$ is a convex set, \end{itemize} and holds true because
+However, there are also situations in which convex hull efficiency and robust efficiency coincide: \begin{example} \emph{Under some conditions, the robust efficient solutions and the set of convex hull efficient solutions coincide.} This can be exemplified by any of the following conditions: \begin{itemize} \item[(a)] $n=1$; \item[(b)] $\S$ is a singleton set; or \item[(c)] $f$ is a linear function of $s$ and $\S$ is a convex set. \end{itemize} This holds true because

-for any feasible $x$ under any of the stated conditions.
-This can be shown as follows: \begin{itemize} \item[(a)] If $n=1$, then~\eqref{eq-che-is-e} holds for any feasible $x$ because
+for any feasible $x$ under any of the stated conditions, as shown as follows: \begin{itemize} \item[(a)] If $n=1$, then~\eqref{eq-che-is-e} holds for any feasible $x$ because

 for any \hbox{$A \subseteq \Re$}.